May 31st, 2020

 There are also lots of low-key hidden gem Festivals around the City with live music and usually free entry - highly recommend to check one out if you see a poster advertisement when you are there!

-Also, if you arriving from the Airport, the cheapest way to get into the City is to catch the 100E bus from oustide the Terminal.
+If you are arriving from the Airport, the cheapest way to get into the City is to catch the 100E bus from outside the Terminal.
 It takes about 30 minutes and costs 900 Forint = 3 Euros.
 There is a purple ticket machine where you must pre-purchase your ticket before you get on the bus.
 The machine takes common credit cards, so you don't have to worry about the randomness of the HUF currency straight away!

 Aside from the large, random currency denominations (200 coin anyone?!); I have some wonderful memories from this place and hope you all get to visit it at some stage too and see it for yourself.